-While some of these achievements will be realised by direct reduction in emissions from the energy, materials and fuels we use, some change will be reliant on clear leadership direction and behavioural change.
-In addition, the implementation of carbon reduction will require funding, reliance on research and development and by working in collaboration with our customers and supply chain partners.
+While some of these achievements will be realised by direct reduction in the use of energy, materials and fuels, some change will be reliant on clear leadership direction and behavioural change.
+In addition, the implementation of carbon reduction will require investment, reliance on research and development and by working in collaboration with our customers and supply chain partners.